 The Chairman carried out a formal review of each Committee member by obtaining and co-ordinating responses to individual questionnaires which were circulated to all members.
 The results were then discussed individually as appropriate.
 In addition, each member was consulted to assess the performance of the Committee as a whole and the Sub-Committee.

-The Vice Chairman co-ordinates the responses to a questionnaire relating to the performance of the Chairman in carrying out her duties and the results are discussed without the Chairman being present.
-The performance of the Chief Executive and Finance Director are reviewed by the Committee.
+The Vice Chairman co-ordinates the responses to a questionnaire relating to the performance of the Chairman in carrying out his duties and the results are discussed without the Chairman being present.
+The performance of the executive team are reviewed by the Committee.